DS-XL/ds-intermediate-2023/Topic1/Topic1-HW.md

 ### Exercise 3
 A rental car company claims the average time to rent a car on its website is 60 seconds with a standard deviation of 30 seconds.
 A random sample of 36 customers attempted to rent a car on the website.

 1. If the average time to rent was 65 seconds.
-Is this enough evidence to contradict the company's claim at a 5% confidence level?
+Is this enough evidence to contradict the company's claim at a 5% significance level?
 What's the power?

-2. If the analytics team believe the previous claim is incorrect and the average time to rent is 67 seconds, what is the sample size needed to design a sufficient test with 85% of power to test this new claim?
+2. If the analytics team believes the previous claim is incorrect and the average time to rent is 67 seconds, what is the sample size needed to design a sufficient test with 85% of power to test this new claim?